Manicure

 Some manicures include painting pictures or designs on the nails, applying small decals, or imitation jewels (from 2 dimensions to 3 dimensions).
-Other nail treatments may include the application of artificial gel nails, tips, or acrylics, which may be referred to as French manicures.
+Other nail treatments may include the application of artificial gel nails, tips, or acrylics.

 Nail technicians, such as manicurists and pedicurists, must be licensed in certain states and countries, and must follow government regulations.
 Since the skin is manipulated and often times trimmed, there is a risk of spreading infection when tools are used across many people.
 Therefore, having improper sanitation can pose serious issues.

 Etymology

 The English word manicure comes from the French word manucure, meaning care of the hands, which in turn originates from the Latin words manus, for hand, and cura, for care.
 Similarly, the English word pedicure comes from the Latin words pes (genitive case: pedis), for foot, and cura, for care.
 Colloquially, the word for manicure is sometimes shortened to mani.

 Types

 Dip powder manicures

 Dip powder manicures are an alternative to traditional acrylic nails and gel polish.
 Dip powders have become popular due to ease of application.
 They are similar to traditional silk or fiberglass enhancements, with the fiber being replaced by acrylic powder.
 Both methods rely on layering cyanoacrylate over the natural nail and encasing either the fiber or acrylic powder.
 While a single layer of fiber is typical, multiple alternating layers of powder and cyanoacrylate may be used in dip nails.